ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 ---
-title: A minimal architecture for a self-hosted home office or small business
+title: An architecture for a self-hosted business
 excerpt: >
-    Learn about a self-hosted architecture that supports the basic services that are usually required in a home office or small business.
+    Learn about a self-hosted architecture that supports services usually required in a small business.
+Use OSS—such as pfSense, FreeNAS, and Nextcloud—to stay in control of your data.
 date: 2019-09-13
 teaser: /assets/images/architecture_overview.svg
 toc: true